-Any station set up for boys to practice skills is a fun station for the Cub Scouts.
-Boys have limited times to shoot arrows, so the opportunity to practice at a council camp or event is a great experience for them.
-A practice station is a simple, basic archery range, but a very fun one for the boys.
+Any station set up for youth to practice skills is a fun station for the Cub Scouts.
+The program allows limited times to shoot arrows, so the opportunity to practice at a council camp or event is a great experience for them.
+A practice station is a simple, basic archery range, but a very fun one for the Scouts.

-Archery stations could also be set up to practice stringing bows or learning how to care for some of the equipment.
+Archery stations could also be set up to practice stringing bows or to learn how to care for some of the equipment.
 Helping with some of the archery equipment could be a rainy day activity.